kierandenshi/denshi.uk/index.md

 ---
 # TL/DR;
 Señor Denshi Esq. does submit
-this curated list of buttons to be representative of their top "career achievements":
+this curated list of "career achievements":
 - **Co-founder and CTO** of [Teamed](https://teamed.global)
 - **Senior Software Engineer** at:
   - [Hokodo](https://www.hokodo.co)